-You'll find poems on "2020 topics," too, such as life during a pandemic, virtual learning, staying connected with friends, and standing up for what you believe in.
+You'll find poems on current topics, such as life during a pandemic, virtual learning, staying connected with friends, and standing up for what you believe in.
 Take a "30-second indoor recess" (or "brain break") whenever you need it!

 See the list of contributing poets here.

 Gotta love the word deskercise, right?
 This poem by Juli Mayer is perfect for reading out loud while seated at a desk.
 Move along with this clever how-to poem as you read and sit; children will love following the steps!

 Did you know that the heart is the hardest-working muscle of the approximately 600 muscles in your body?
 Share this empowering poem by Zetta Elliott (and her video) to celebrate the hearts and minds of all children.

 A human baby has between 275—300 bones; adults have only 206.
 Several bones fuse into single bones as we grow.
 Move your wrists, hands, ankles, and feet and clap and stamp as you read this poem by Joan Bransfield Graham!

 Tae kwon do students start with a white belt and, as they improve, move to yellow, orange, green, blue, purple, brown, red, red + black, and then black belts.
 Learn to count to four in Korean with this poem by Yangsook Choi!